St3p/OurWedding/content/RSVP/index.md

 Your presence means a lot to us, and we've made the RSVP process quick and easy.
 Kindly let us know if you'll be part of our joyous day.
 We're also adding a personal touch to the celebration – feel free to request a song so you can shake that ass.

-<h3>Please note that this event will be adults-only, so plan for an evening of fun and celebration just for the grown-ups. </h3>
+**Please note that this event will be adults-only, so plan for an evening of fun and celebration just for the grown-ups.**
-<br></br>

   <form action="https://getform.io/f/bgdyjmja" method="POST">
   <label for="name">Full Name:</label>